 Medium uses this trick, showing a simple wireframe as a placeholder, while the actual content loads.
 With such a screen, the focus is on content being loaded not the fact that it’s loading.

 This group of indicators is represented by not moving image or text like “Loading…” or “Please wait…” to indicate that the request has been received.
-While any feedback is better than none, static indicators don’t offer enough information about what is happening and should be replaced with a more meaningful type of indicator.
+While any feedback is better than none, static indicators don’t offer enough information about what is happening and should be replaced with a more meaningful type of indicator for better UX.

 One Last Thing